killiansarsah/SupportDesk/EMAIL-SETUP.md

 **"Email service not configured"**

-- Check `EMAIL_USER` and `EMAIL_APP_PASSWORD` in backend/.env
+- Confirm `SENDGRID_API_KEY` and `EMAIL_FROM` are set in Railway or your `.env`
-- Restart backend server after env changes
+- Restart the backend server after env changes

 **"Authentication failed"**

-- Use App Password, not regular Gmail password
+- Regenerate the SendGrid API key (Mail Send permission) and update the variable
-- Enable 2-Factor Authentication on Google Account first
+- Make sure the Single Sender or domain is verified in SendGrid

-**"Connection timeout"**
+**"Request blocked or 403"**

-- Check firewall settings
+- Ensure the API key has access to the Mail Send scope
-- Verify SMTP settings for your provider
+- Check SendGrid account suspension or IP restrictions

 **"Emails not arriving"**